 This is easily proved using the fact that (by linearity of the expected value):

 Let be a constant vector, be a constant matrix and a random vector.
-Then, combining the two properties above, one obtains
+Then, by combining the two properties above, we obtain

 The covariance matrix is a symmetric matrix, that is, it is equal to its transpose: